-Since zirconia has only been in use for about ten years, there are no long-term studies comparing its longevity to other tried-and-true materials such as gold or porcelain fused-to-metal (PFM).
+Since zirconia has only been in widespread use for roughly fifteen years, no studies compare its longevity to other tried-and-true materials such as gold or porcelain fused-to-metal (PFM).
 One study by Clinicians Report Foundation spanning nearly 10 years of use on single zirconia crowns made from BruxZir 3Y (manufactured by Glidewell Direct) has shown almost no failures.

-Like gold or PFM crowns, zirconia crowns are strong only when they are of sufficient thickness.
-Lack of adequate tooth reduction will cause a less than desirable result and make it impossible for the dental laboratory technician to provide you with an aesthetic crown that will last for years.
+Like any gold or PFM crown, zirconia crowns are strong only when they are of sufficient thickness.
+Lack of adequate tooth reduction will cause a less-than-desirable result and make it impossible for the dental laboratory technician to provide an aesthetically-pleasing crown that will last for years.
 Gingival margins should be at a minimum of 0.6 mm deep.
-The axial walls of the preparation should be at least 1.0 mm in depth, and occlusal reduction of at least 1.5 mm should be anatomic, following the original tooth’s anatomy.
+The axial walls of the preparation must be at least 1.0 mm in depth, and occlusal reduction of at least 1.5 mm should follow the original tooth’s anatomy.
 Proper patient home care, including regular brushing, flossing, and maintenance visits, will help to ensure crown longevity.

 Full-contour zirconia is known for its superior strength and is best suited for patients with a heavy bite, bruxism, or even heavy canine guidance.
-A full-contour translucent zirconia crown is more suited for areas that need to be visually pleasing yet are subjected to far less biting and grinding forces.
+A full-contour translucent zirconia crown is more desirable for areas that need to be visually pleasing yet are subjected to far fewer biting and grinding forces.
 Porcelain fused-to-zirconia (PFZ) involves fabricating a full-contour zirconia crown.
 A window on the face of the crown is cut out so as not to compromise the strength of the zirconia.
-Then, an overlay of translucent porcelains are layered and baked on.
-External stains are applied for characterization with incredible results!
-PFZ is the ultimate combination of both resistance to wear and aesthetics.
+Then, an overlay of translucent porcelain is layered and baked onto the surface.
+External stains are applied for characterization with incredible results.
+PFZ is the ultimate combination of both wear resistance and aesthetics.